Last updated on November 29th, 2020

 Another major improvement is the redesigned front drag system which uses both sides of the HT 100 carbon fiber washers to put the brakes on hard-charging fish (drag power up to 25 lbs and an increase of 20% over the previous model) while improving performance and durability.

-Other noteworthy features include heavy-duty bail wire, a superline spool that keeps your line from spinning (particularly useful with braid fishing lines), instant anti-reverse, left/right handle interchangeability and line capacity rings, a great visual aid to help you properly fill your spool and see how much line is left when fighting big fish.
+Other noteworthy features include heavy-duty bail wire, large line capacity, a Superline Spool that keeps your line from spinning (particularly useful with braid fishing lines), instant anti-reverse, left/right handle interchangeability and line capacity rings, a great visual aid to help you properly fill your spool and see how much line is left when fighting big fish.

 Gear ratios run from 5.2:1 to 6.2:1 depending on the model and line retrieval rates are as high as 44″ per handle turn (112cm) with the Battle II 8000.

-What We Didn’t Like So Much
+What We Didn’t Like So Much:

-Final Reel Thoughts on the Battle II
+Final Thoughts on the Penn Battle II

 This is a reel made to stand up to saltwater environments, and even the occasional accidental dunk in the water (providing proper maintenance is followed) should not prevent it from giving you years of pleasure.Buy Penn Battle II Spinning Reel on Amazon

 Our third and final reel for this review is the Daiwa BG, or Black Gold.
 Before we even get into the particulars, let me say that this is one of the most visually pleasing reels I’ve ever seen – it is simply beautiful!
 While Daiwa has been making the BG series since 1981, the new Daiwa BG Saltwater Spinning Reels presented at ICAST 2016 are more than just makeovers.

-What We Liked
+What We Liked:

 The Daiwa BG spinning reel represents one of those rare instances where you feel you may be getting more than your money’s worth.
 Let me explain.
 Daiwa took an already popular and durable model and made it much better while keeping it very affordable.
 How so?

 Jaws (well, almost).
-The larger than normal gear not only provides more stability and drive-train power, but also greatly reduces stress and wear.
+The larger than normal gear not only provides more stability and drive-train power but also greatly reduces stress and wear.
 In other words, they designed the drive gear for superior performance and extreme durability.

 Then there’s the “Air Rotor“.
 No, it doesn’t operate on air, but even a casual look will tell you there’s something different about it.
 The unique design from graphite allows for a rotor that is more rigid yet lightweight.

-The BG has 6+1 quality, shielded bearings setup found in much more expensive reels, gear ratios from 5.3:1 to 5.7:1, according to model, and a premium carbon drag system the company says is waterproof and rated up to 33 lbs.
-All models are fairly lightweight and have excellent line capacity and high retrieval rates across the board.
+The BG has 6+1 quality, shielded bearings setup found on much more expensive reels, gear ratios from 5.3:1 to 5.7:1, according to the model, and a premium carbon drag system the company says is waterproof and rated up to 33 lbs.
+All models are braided line-ready, fairly lightweight, have excellent line capacity and come with high retrieval rates across the board.

-What We Didn’t Like So Much
+What We Didn’t Like So Much:

 - This reel doesn’t give you much to not like.
 I suppose I would have liked it better if the ball bearings were sealed like they are in the Penn Battle II, but you can’t have it all in this price range.

-Final Reel Thoughts on the BG
+Final Thoughts on the Daiwa BG

 Now, I am not saying this reel is in competition with the two just mentioned – because it is not.
-Those are in another league in terms of sophistication and performance, but the BG is an affordable alternative that is going to raise the bar for the budget reel category. *See Full Specs
+Those are in another league in terms of sophistication and performance, but the BG is an affordable alternative that is raising the bar for the budget reel category.Buy Daiwa BG Spinning Reel on Amazon

 Reel Review Conclusions

 The new Daiwa BG lineup is unparalleled – really – for budget reels.
-Its quality of construction, smoothness and overall performance are usually reserved for reels costing significantly more.
+Its quality of construction, smoothness and overall performance is usually reserved for reels costing significantly more.

-But if you are looking for an affordable inshore saltwater spinning reel that is aesthetically beautiful, well-balanced and smooth, with components usually found in more expensive models and very little in the way of flaws, then you may have struck (black) gold with the Daiwa BG.
+However, if you are looking for the best budget saltwater spinning reel, one that is aesthetically beautiful, well-balanced and smooth with components usually found in more expensive models – and very little in the way of flaws – then you may have struck gold with the Daiwa BG.